 Basically, voiding a check you already sent is like bouncing your check preemptively.
-If you know the check you wrote is going to bounce then canceling it before the recipient tries to make the deposit can leave you with fewer consequences and fees than if you let it bounce.
+If you know the check you wrote is going to bounce then canceling the check before the recipient tries to deposit the check can leave you with fewer consequences and fees than if you let it bounce.
 However, fees for canceling a check payment are still going to apply.

 You can also try to just get the check back if it was given to someone you know.
 Handling these kinds of financial issues amongst yourselves is usually the least complicated option, and then no one will receive any fees from their bank.
-In the very least, you should let the check recipient know that you canceled the payment.
+At the very least, if you are going to cancel a check you should probably let the check recipient know that you canceled the payment.

 To get a voided check you'll need to talk to your bank and get them to send you a checkbook.
 Some banks and credit unions will automatically send you a book of checks when you first open an account with them.
 Others will require you to purchase your checkbooks from them.

-To send a voided check to your employer just ask them for the mailing address you should use.
-Then send the void check in the mail to them.
-Sometimes you can also bring them the void check directly into the office.
+To send a voided check to your employer just ask them for the mailing address you should use to mail the void check to them.
+Sometimes you can also just bring them void check into them at the office directly.